 Starting April 2013, Tohoku University functions as a regional program hub for APRU’s Multi-Hazards Program in the next three years.
 Through training programs, summer schools, workshops and other activities provided within its framework, we will take a leading role in proposing countermeasures against low frequency high-impact disasters, making further contributions.

 Association of East Asian Research Universities

 AEARU was established in 1996 with the aim of forming a forum for the presidents of leading research universities and carrying out mutual exchanges between the major universities in East Asia.
 Expectations are that this regional consortium, on the basis of common academic cultural backgrounds among member universities, will contribute not only to the development of higher education and research but also to the opening up of a new era leading to cultural economic and social progress in the region.
 It organizes workshops, student summer camps, student sports competitions and international symposia, promoting mutual exchanges of ideas and information and developing close bonds between the member universities.
-It is now composed of 19 universities from China, Japan, South Korea and Taiwan; Tohoku University joined it in 1998 and served as a board member from January 2012 to 2015.
+It is now composed of 19 universities from the Chinese Mainland, Japan, Korea, Hong Kong, and Taiwan; Tohoku University joined it in 1998 and served as a board member from January 2012 to 2015.

 German-Japanese University Alliance:Heidelberg, Kyoto, Karlsruhe, Tohoku (in Sendai), Göttingen, Osaka – Network